Peter in Magicland: Plot

 One night, siblings Peter and Annabelle are woken up by a noise in their bedroom that sounds like music.
 Upon investigating, they find the source: a beetle playing on his violin.
-The beetle introduces himself as Mr. Buzzworthy, the 5th descendant from the generations of Buzzworthys, who then tells them his tragic story: two hundred years ago, on a Sunday morning, his great-great-great-grandfather was resting on a birch, when an evil woodcutter chopped the tree down and took it away, also taking the beetle's sixth leg (lower left arm) with him; as a consequence, all of the generations were born only with five legs.
+The beetle introduces himself as Mr. Buzzworthy, the 5th descendant from the dynasty of Buzzworthy, who then tells them his tragic story: hundreds of years ago, on a Sunday morning, his great-great-great-grandfather was resting on a birch, when an evil woodcutter chopped the tree down and took it away, also taking the beetle's sixth leg (lower left arm) with him; as a consequence, all following generations were born only with five legs.
 Shortly after, the beetle is visited by a Night Fairy, who tells him that she punished the woodcutter by banishing him to the Moon along with the tree, thus becoming Moon Man.
-When the beetle realizes that his leg is missing, the Fairy advises him to search for two kind children who never hurt a bug and are brave enough for a dangerous journey to the Moon.
+When the beetle realizes that his leg is missing, the Fairy advises him to search for two kind children who have never hurt anyone and are brave enough for a dangerous journey to the Moon.

 Upon hearing the story, the children agree to help him retrieve his leg.
-After teaching the children how to fly and receiving an approval from three official beetles, they set off towards the sky.
+After teaching the children how to fly and being granted flying licenses from three flight commission beetles, they set off towards the sky.
 After evading some of the mischievous Weather Makers, they reach Sandman, a wizard whose job is to make children fall asleep.
-Explaining the situation to him, he agrees to take them to the Night Fairy's castle in a sleigh pulled by butterflies.
-After evading the Makers again and getting their sleigh unstuck while on Milky Way, they finally reach the castle, where a banquet among the Makers is taking place.
-Reminding the Fairy of her promise, she gives them a Giant Polar Bear to help them get to the Moon, telling them that the Makers will help them in their journey only when they show true courage against any danger.
+Explaining the situation to him, he agrees to take them to the Night Fairy's castle in a coach pulled by butterflies.
+After evading the Makers again and getting their coach unstuck while on Milky Way, they finally reach the castle, where a party among the Makers is taking place.
+Reminding the Fairy of her promise, she gives them the Great Bear to help them get to the Moon, telling them that the Makers will help them in their journey only when they show true courage against any danger.